hashicorp/vault-ruby/README.md

 - **All new features must include test coverage.** At a bare minimum, Unit tests are required.
 It is preferred if you include acceptance tests as well.
 - **The tests must be be idempotent.** The HTTP calls made during a test should be able to be run over and over.
 - **Tests are order independent.** The default RSpec configuration randomizes the test order, so this should not be a problem.
+- **Integration tests require Vault**  Vault must be available in the path for the integration tests to pass.